 Poodle-Dog seeds lie dormant in southern California soils awaiting significant disturbance events such as wildfires and landslides.
 This plant became abundant within the burn perimeter of the 2009 Station Fire, and just as it was beginning to die out, the 2020 Bobcat Fire caused a new bloom.
-You'll encounter your first patches on the back side of Baden-Powell, becoming more abundant as you approach Islip Saddle.
-It is mainly concentrated on the approach to Three Points through Shortcut saddle, with the largest concentration lying in the Charlton Flats area.
-You'll continue to find patches along the rest of the course
+Now it is popping up along Blue Ridge in the Bridge Fire scar as well.
+You'll encounter your first patches at the top of Acorn, with a significant amount on the approach Islip Saddle.
+It remains abundant on the approach to Three Points through Shortcut saddle, with the largest concentration lying in the Charlton Flats area.